KatjaKo/PacBio_AMF/README.md

 # Arbuscular mycorrhizal fungal communities in DOK experiment
-A pipeline for processing CCS reads of AMF to ASVs with DADA2
+A pipeline for processing CCS reads of AMF to ASVs using DADA2